 Data compression is used everywhere.
-Different file types use compressed data.
-Without data compression a 3-minute song would be over 100Mb in size while a 10-minute video would be over 1Gb in size.
+Many different file types use compressed data.
+Without data compression a 3-minute song would be over 100Mb in size, while a 10-minute video would be over 1Gb in size.
 Data compression shrinks big files into much smaller ones.
-It does this by getting rid of unneeded data while retaining the information in the file.
+It does this by getting rid of unnecessary data while retaining the information in the file.

-Data compression is a decrease in the number of bits required to illustrate data.
+Data compression can be expressed as a decrease in the number of bits required to illustrate data.
 Compressing data can conserve storage capacity, accelerate file transfer, and minimise costs for hardware storage and network capacity.

 How Compression Works?

 Compression is executed by a program that uses a procedure to identify how to reduce the data size.

 Text compression can be done by eliminating unnecessary characters, embedding a repeat character to specify repeated characters, and substituting a smaller bit string for a commonly occurring bit string.
 Data compression can cut a text file to 50%, or to a percentage still smaller of its original size.

 For data transmission, compression can be done on the data content or on the transmission unit as a whole.
 When data needs to be transferred over the internet, larger files can be sent in a ZIP, GZIP or other compressed format.